ha-y0ung-kim/image_processing_cpp/README.md

 ## Limitations
 - Currently, only .PNG is supported.
-- Filtering of an image is done in greyscale domain.
 - Kernel of the filter is a square kernel with odd size